OpenTreeOfLife/peyotl/README.rst

 The peyotl/test/data/nexson/phenoscape/nexml test file is from
     https://raw.github.com/phenoscape/phenoscape-data/master/Curation%20Files/completed-phenex-files/Characiformes/Buckup_1998.xml
-    PhenoscapeKB, [U.S. National Evolutionary Synthesis Center], http://kb.phenoscape.org; [Feb 16, 2014]
-    The citation for the data is in the nexml doc itself.
+    Phenoscape file (download), NESCent_ [Feb 16, 2014] The citation for the data is in the nexml doc itself.

 ****************

-*Etymology*: According to Wikipedia, peyotl is the Nahuatl word for [*Lophophora williamsii*](http://en.wikipedia.org/wiki/Lophophora_williamsii).
+*Etymology*: According to Wikipedia, peyotl is the Nahuatl word for `Lophophora williamsii`_.

 .. _Open Tree of Life project: http://blog.opentreeoflife.org/
 .. _phylesystem: https://github.com/OpenTreeOfLife/phylesystem